 Unlike Western European knives, Japanese knives are “single-beveled,” sharpened on only one side.
 The double bevel edges of Western knives may make for easier sharpening, but they also create duller blades.
 This one detail—the single bevel (or angle)—is what allows for the microthin edges of Japanese knives.

 Kanetsugu is the nearly 200-year-old renowned maker of Samurai swords and blades.
 Bokksu now stocks several of their ZUIUN knives, a 100-year anniversary collection of Japanese knives celebrating the marriage of traditional sword-making techniques and new technology.
-You can now experience the quality and beauty of these remarkable Japanese knives by shopping in the Bokksu Marketplace.
+You can now experience the quality and beauty of these remarkable Japanese knives by shopping in Bokksu Boutique.
 There, you’ll find the Sujihiki Slicing and Carving Knife (240mm),

 Utility Knife (150mm),

 and two multipurpose knives: the Santoku Knife (180mm)

 and the Multipurpose Chef's Knife (210mm).

 With the exception of the carving knife, this collection highlights a unique blade: the hamaguri, or clam-shaped, blade.
 Originally used in the company’s production of swords, the hamaguri boasts a sharp cutting blade that slopes subtly towards the back of the knife, thus increasing durability and toughness.

 For centuries, tamahagane (which takes up to three days to produce) was the bladesmith’s steel of choice.
 Today, Japanese knives are made of a range of steels and other metals, just one development in the craft’s long history of continually advancing technology.
 In the 1200s swordsmiths were already layering hard and soft types of steel to create sharp blades both tough and flexible, resistant to breakage.
 Damascus steel is used in all of the ZUIUN knives mentioned above.
 In fact, each knife contains 64 layers of it.